dattatele/full-stack-django-kit/docs/source/index.rst

 ..
-Browler documentation master file, created by sphinx-quickstart on Fri Feb 27 19:42:43 2015.
+MySite documentation master file, created by sphinx-quickstart on Fri Feb 27 19:42:43 2015.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.